Bayugan

-Gained cityhood through Republic Act No. 9405, it is the only city in the province of Agusan del Sur.
+Having gained cityhood through Republic Act No. 9405, it is the only city in the province of Agusan del Sur and also the most populous.

 Located at the northern part of Agusan del Sur, Bayugan is the "cut-flower capital" of the province owing to its lucrative cut flower industry.
 The city's climate, especially in the highland barangays, is conducive to high yield cut-flower production.
 The city is also one of the major producers of rice and vegetables in the province, even providing for neighboring municipalities and provinces.

 Etymology

 The natives called the area Bayugan since the word bayugan is a Manobo term for pathway.
 Another version states that bayug trees used to grow abundantly in the area.
 It was also believed that the natives used to make this place their meeting spot and that the means of gathering the inhabitants was by knocking on a hollow piece of wood which they termed as the bayug.